First police report in Tyre Nichols case does not match video of deadly beating

 'I hope they stomp his ass'

-On Monday, police said a sixth and a seventh officer were placed on leave with the other five on January 8 -- and those two officers still are the subjects of an internal investigation.
+On Monday, police said a sixth and a seventh officer had been placed on leave with the other five on January 8 -- and those two officers still are the subjects of an internal investigation.

 Police identified one of the two officers as Preston Hemphill, who is White.
 Police spokesperson Kimberly Elder declined to say whether Hemphill is being paid.